PriyansiDesai/cyclic-pattern-discovery/README.md

 # cyclic-pattern-discovery
-Unsupervised analysis of noisy human cyclic data to discover variability patterns
+Unsupervised analysis of noisy human cyclic data to discover variability patterns.
+This is a data analysis project; no predictions or health advice are derived.